DaffyDrone/groupieBot/props.md

 	["floyd", "how can you have any pudding if you dont eat your meat"], ["sorry", "sorry, not sorry"],
-	["acdc", "for those about to rock, we salute you!"], ["welcome", "You have entered the darkside of Plug, You can check out any time you like, but you can never leave!"]
+	["acdc", "for those about to rock, we salute you!"], ["welcome", "You have entered the darkside of Plug, You can check out any time you like, but you can never leave!"], ["boston", "what a bunch of Massholes"],
+	["bye", "Adios, bitchachos"],
+	["legends", "I cant be a legend yet.
+I'm not dead"], ["lemmy", "to get hangovers you have to stop drinking"]

 ]